Parents

 Looking for Childcare

 When choosing a child care program, families should be selective in finding a setting that suits their family’s unique needs.
-Child Care Resource & Referral helps parents define their personal criteria for the ideal care setting for their child and identify potentially suitable programs.
-Contact CCR&R , so our Child Care Specialists can assist you with your family needs.
+Child Care Resource Cebter helps parents define their personal criteria for the ideal care setting for their child and identify potentially suitable programs.
+Contact CCRC , so our Child Care Specialists can assist you with your family needs.
 This service is at no cost and all information obtained is confidential.

 • Customized referrals from a continually updated database.